Wren6991/asciiwave/Readme.md

 - The `hscale` config property: the width of each time unit is `hscale * 2 + 2` characters.
 - The `period` signal property: this can be a floating point number.
 The width of each wave time unit is multiplied by `period` and rounded down.
 - The `phase` signal property: this can be a floating point number.
 The signal is advanced (positive) or retarded (negative) by this number of periods.
-- The `data` signal property, both as an array of strings, and a singl string with whitespace-separated contents.
+- The `data` signal property: either an array of strings, or a single string containing whitespace-separated values.

 Graphics
 --------